-Although both Parsons and Vezina (2014) and Cohen et al. (2014) make convincing arguments for a causal link between social ties and trade, both use specific historical events that resulted in a shock to the allocation of one particular ethnicity.
-Assessing the external validity of these results to more generals migrations that do not occur within extraordinary historical circumstances and to other ethnicities is therefore difficult.
+Although both Parsons and Vezina (2014) and Cohen et al. (2014) make convincing arguments for a causal link between social ties and trade, both use natural experiments that resulted in a shock to the allocation of migrants from one particular country, such that they cannot control for unobserved destination effects as one would in a gravity equation.
+Assessing the external validity of these results and how they generalize to other ethnicities is therefore difficult.